Spicadox/TwitCastingDownloader/README.md

 ### Overview

 A CLI script that can grab all video links and its respective m3u8 file from a TwitCasting channel.
 It can grab either videos from "shows" or "showclips".
-Based on user specification all videos will either be downloaded(default) or information can be scraped to a csv file.
+Based on user specification all videos will either be downloaded(default) or m3u8 link can be scraped to a csv file.
 TwitCastingDownloader can not only support whole channel download/scrape, but also single link download/scrape.